elabit/robotmk/DEVELOPMENT.md

 (This step only makes sense if you have already [installed the agent into the container](#install-a-new-linux-agent-in-the-container)).

-### Building a MKP inside of the Container

-To test how the Github workflow will build MKPs for Robotmk, you can run the build script within the container locally.

-In VS Code,

-* run command "Tasks chooser: Select Task" => "Build Robotmk MKP"
-* run command "Tasks: run task" to execute the build script

-*

 ### Write a changelog

 Robotmk's [CHANGELOG.md](CHANGELOG.md) is based on [](https://keepachangelog.com/).